Case Study: Context Interactions & Physics Faculty's Professional Development: Cleopatra Discussion

 \subsubsection{Interview 3}

-In interview 3, Cleopatra faces greater tensions and constraints from members of her social sphere who restrain her possibilities for professional development growth, so she narrows her focus to try to continue improving her teaching within the constraints of her context.
+In interview 3, Cleopatra faces greater tensions and constraints from members of her social domain, particularly the course director, who restrain her possibilities of growth in her professional domain.
+Thus, she narrows her focus to continue improving her teaching within the constraints of her context in her personal domain with the support of colleagues in other departments and the wider physics community.

+The accumulation of strict regulations puts more boundaries in what she can do in her continuous search for best practices, a main feature of her professional domain.
+For instance, new enforced departmental rules inhibit her from continuing to use her candy clicker questions, an instructional strategy that used to increase student engagement in the classroom: \begin{quote} \textit{``So what's happened this semester, which is very sad is that the department head and the upper ups have locked down the food in the classroom.
+So I can't even have the candies in the classroom, I would have to wait to give it to them like on the way out the door or something.''} \end{quote}

+This interview marks a significant growth in Cleopatra's understanding of her local context.
+In the following excerpt, she highlights how her increased understanding over time allowed her to identify one of the the institutional mechanisms that make her context restrictive and upholds the power dynamics at play: \begin{quote} \textit{ ``Yeah, and I do volunteer for this position [course director] but it doesn't seem like any civilians are getting picked for these jobs.
+So I'm assuming anyways at this point that they're keeping it military for course directors only for some reason.''} \end{quote}

+It is not surprising that course directors, higher-level members in departments and institutions are pivotal in Cleopatra’s context because the structure of institutions of higher education gives them vital power to shape and shift practices.
+More specifically, Cleopatra is at a military institution, which has even more peculiarities than other institutions.
+Previous studies have shown that departmental and institutional structures are decisive factors in instructional change in physics \cite{corbo2016framework}.
+Nevertheless, the interesting and noteworthy highlight in Cleopatra’s case is how she decides to navigate this environment.
+Cleopatra turns her focus toward the context members and practices that allow her to continue to grow as an instructor across the three domains.

+In her personal domain, she starts to accept the constraints of her local context.
+There is a clear structure and power in place that inhibit instructors from making changes to certain in-class material, despite the self-reported ineffectiveness of some the teaching materials: \begin{quote} \textit{``We talked about it [the pros and cons of discovery projects] all the time in our group meeting.
+So all in all the teachers that teach the same course, will meet and talk about it. [\dots] so people aren't loving it.
+Instructors aren't loving it.
+Students aren't loving it.
+But somebody in charge says let's keep doing it.''} \end{quote}